rayk/darpule/README.md

 The latter, shall standalone as __DarpuleBox__ and be will dependent on upon this package.
 This allows just using the Tuple to sling data around without the overhead of the DarpuleBox.

-The base use case this package attempts to address is the passing of multiple parameters and results in a clean, structured way.
+The base use case this package attempts to address, is the passing of multiple parameters and results in a clean, structured way.

 So firstly we wanted a standard easy creation of an immutable tuple with n elements.
 Having one type 'Tuple' gives up a lot of the type goodness.
 Sure we could leverage generics and have  "Tuple3 <T1, T2,T3>",  we decided to attack this differently.
 See predicates below.